 If you’ve ever experimented in the kitchen (with food), you’ve probably had that moment.
 You know the one I’m talking about.
 The moment where you look down at something on a plate or in a bowl and say, “WHERE DID I GO WRONG?!”

 To anyone watching from outside the kitchen your cooking, on that day, looks like the food version of Double Dare.
 Your poor dinner guests are saying things under their breath like, “Did he just put sake and peanut butter in the salad dressing?”

 And you did.
 Because you were flying by the seat of your freakin’ pants.

-I lived this a few nights ago and, as expected, it resulted in a:
+I lived this a few nights ago and, as expected, it resulted in a big time fail.